 Weapon sights for tactical use, whether I2 or thermal are mounted on assault rifles, carbines, snipers and LMG’s with the primary aim to establish, acquire, aim and shoot at an object or a target during low visibility or special mission types.
-They should generally be chosen to compliment the effective range of the weapon they are going to be used on.
-Merely choosing weapon sights with longest range as a perspective might result in a much larger, heavier and costlier non optimal choice.
+They should generally be chosen to complement the effective range of the weapon they are going to be used on.
+Merely choosing weapon sights with the longest range as a perspective might result in a much larger, heavier and costlier non-optimal choice.

 Shock-absorption and Ruggedness

 I2 and thermal weapon sights are a sophisticated and expensive pieces of equipment.
 It is imperative that they be rugged and durable to take on whatever the environment throws at them.
 Either type of weapon sight, deployed for military of law enforcement operations should conform to MIL standards for ruggedness.
 The weapon sights should able to withstand shocks and vibrations of the weapon and keep the lens assembly and electronics safe and intact so that they do not lose their calibration for aiming and accuracy due to such shocks.